elixir-lang/elixir/lib/elixir/pages/patterns-and-guards.md

 ** (MatchError) no match of right hand side value: {1, 2}
 ```

-The underscore variable (`_`) has a special meaning, as it can never be bound to any value.
+The underscore variable (`_`) has a special meaning as it can never be bound to any value.
 It is especially useful when you don't care about certain value in a pattern:

 ```iex
 iex> {_, integer} = {:not_important, 1}